freeman-lab/pixel-grid/README.md

 - `size` size of each square in pixels, default `10`
 - `padding` space between each square in pixels, default `2`
 - `background` color of the background as rgb or string, default `[0.25, 0.25, 0.25]`
+- `formatted` set to true if data is already in canonical form (flat array of rgb colors)

 Grid dimensions are determined as follows